-The focus of the Performance Section is to develop the practical skills and techniques prescribed in the CAPS Broad Topics and Topics incrementally and regularly.
-Learners should demonstrate applied competence in the form of Dramatic Items such as a poem, monologue, prose, scene/extract, physical theatre, film, design, directing, stage management.
+The focus of the Performance Section is to develop the practical skills and techniques prescribed in the CAPS Broad Topics and Topics incrementally and cyclically.
+Learners should demonstrate applied competence in the form of dramatic items such as a poem, monologue, prose, scene/extract from a published play, physical theatre, film, design, directing, stage management.
 A variation in Dramatic Form, Style, Genre and Dramatic Movement needs to be demonstrated - as prescribed for the end-of-year examination.